Skip to content

 The shared registry is a locator layer, not a replacement state store.

-• Runtime-owned tmux-backed sessions publish one secret-free live record per authoritative agent_id, with canonical agent name kept as lookup metadata.
+• Runtime-owned tmux-backed sessions publish one secret-free lifecycle record per authoritative agent_id, with canonical agent name kept as lookup metadata.

 • Tmux-local discovery is still the first same-host lookup path when its pointers are present and valid.